Stability of variational eigenvalues for the fractional p-Laplacian: A convergence result

-\end{prop} \begin{proof} If $u\not\in W^{1,p}_0(\Omega)$, there is nothing to prove, thus let us take $u\in W^{1,p}_0(\Omega)$.
+\end{proposition} \begin{proof} If $u\not\in W^{1,p}_0(\Omega)$, there is nothing to prove, thus let us take $u\in W^{1,p}_0(\Omega)$.
 If we take the constant sequence $u_k=u$ and then apply the modification of Bourgain-Brezis-Mironescu result of Proposition \ref{norm-cont}, we obtain